nomadevs/Alternative-Social-Media-Icons/README.md

 ## Licenses

 - I'll include some license information soon regarding the authors of the artwork and their websites.
 So to be on the safe side only use them for non-commercial purposes to promote your social media.
+I may end up having to redraw the artwork myself.